glpi-project/docdev/source/plugins/crontasks.rst

 Goals
 ^^^^^

-Plugins may need to run automatic actions in backgroupd, or at regular interval.
+Plugins may need to run automatic actions in backgroud, or at regular interval.
 GLPI provides a task scheduler for itself and its plugins.

 Implement an automatic action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^